Robaina/BRENDApyrser/README.md

     Minimum and maximum values in database: 0.0 °C, 125.0 °C

 We see that the median optimal temperature for all enzymes in the BRENDA database is 37 °C!
-That's interesting... perhaps all organisms have agreed to prefer that temperature over other ones... or, more likely, it could be that BRENDA database is biased towards mammals and microorganisms that live within mammals... sucha as human pathogens.
+That's interesting... perhaps all organisms have agreed to prefer that temperature over other ones... or, more likely, it could be that BRENDA database is biased towards mammals and microorganisms that live within mammals... such as human pathogens.

 Let's filter results for a particular species, let's try with a hyperthermophylic baterial genus, _Thermotoga_